unildev/job-challenge-2022a/README.md

 Also, please pay special attention to the `FIXME` comments in the various places in the source code.

+**IntelliJ IDE, generated sources**

+Please note that if you are using IntelliJ IDE, you may need to specify `target/generated/src/main/java` directory a root directory for generated sources.
+This is the directory where the generated JAXB binding will be placed by the `cxf-xjc-plugin`.

 ### News processing application

 This challenge refers to a hypothetical news processing application which uses a small collection of actual news items from